Royal Dano: Career

 Dano appeared as McSnoyd the leprechaun in the stage show Barnaby and Mr. O'Malley, based on the comic strip by Crockett Johnson.
 McSnoyd appears to the audience only as a blinking light on a large mushroom, so only his voice is heard.
 However, at the conclusion of the show Dano joined the rest of the cast, wearing a leprechaun costume.

 Dano is remembered for his supporting roles in a number of 1950s western and mystery films.
 The chance for the breakout role of a lifetime escaped him in the theatrical release of The Red Badge of Courage.
-Dano, cast as The Tattered Man, delivered such a disturbing performance in his death scene, according to director John Huston, that the initial test audience left the theater in droves, e.g., "I've never seen so many people get up and leave the theater...they liked no part of it."
-The death scene was lent a human touch by Dano, and in 1951, war-weary Americans rejected it (Huston: "...[the audience rejection] was a pretty sickening event.").
+Dano, cast as The Tattered Man, delivered such a disturbing performance in his death scene, according to director John Huston, that the initial test audience left the theater in droves, i.e., "I've never seen so many people get up and leave the theater ... they liked no part of it."
+The death scene was lent a human touch by Dano, and in 1951, war-weary Americans rejected it (Huston: "... [the audience rejection] was a pretty sickening event.").
 Red Badge was immediately recut, and the death scene was removed.
 It is long believed, and as early as Huston commenting in an interview in 1972, the scene has been lost ("I doubt very much, whether the scene still exists.").

 He often worked with Anthony Mann and James Stewart.
 Over the years, Dano made many television appearances, often in bizarre, macabre roles.
 Dano was also a frequent guest star on Gunsmoke, with a total of thirteen appearances.

-Dano was the voice of Abraham Lincoln for Walt Disney's Great Moments with Mr. Lincoln attraction, first presented at the 1964 World's Fair.
+Dano was the voice of Abraham Lincoln for Walt Disney's Great Moments with Mr. Lincoln attraction, first presented at the 1964 New York World's Fair.
 Disney personally selected Dano, because he felt the actor came closest to the historical descriptions of Lincoln's voice.
 Great Moments with Mr. Lincoln was moved to Disneyland in 1965, and Dano's vocals continued to be a part of the attraction until 2001.
 In 1971, his voice was also used for a revised Lincoln speech in the new "Hall of Presidents" attraction at Magic Kingdom in Florida, which ran to 1993.

+He was married to Peggy Ranck and together they had two sons, Rick and Royal Jr. (1946–1994).
+Through his son Rick, he is the grandfather of actor Hutch Dano.

 He died of pulmonary fibrosis on May 15, 1994, in Santa Monica, California.

 In 2009, Dano's vocals were returned to Great Moments with Mr. Lincoln at Disneyland in an updated version of the show.